ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Ensure that each interviewer has a unique script or guide that covers different material, or material from a different angle than other interviews.
 (For more detail on this, see the Ask Only New Questions section of Interviewing Best Practices, page 63.)

 As ever, there is no free lunch, and the benefits of hiring as a startup also come with tradeoffs, primarily in the form of risk.
 Candidates are almost certain to ask you questions about your company's product market fit, cash on hand or runway, company culture, and work/life balance.
-I encour age you to be candid with candidates about these factors, work with your executive team on the facts on the ground, and have good answers to these questions when asked.
+I encourage you to be candid with candidates about these factors, work with your executive team on the facts on the ground, and have good answers to these questions when asked.

 ### Speed is Your Friend!

 Remember, speed is your friend when recruiting top talent.
 If you can move somebody through your full process in a week, you give your startup a major advantage against larger companies whose processes often take months to arrive at a decision.

-### WHEN TO HIRE: HEADCOUNT PLANNING
+### When To Hire: Headcount Planning

 Cash is the lifeblood of a young and not-yet-profitable startup, so the decision to commit to a recurring $100,000-plus a year expense in the form of a new engineer's salary should not be taken lightly.
 Several key factors contribute to headcount decisions, foremost among them need, prioritization, timing, and budget.

-#### ROLE NEED/TEAM GAP
+#### Role Need/Team Gap

-The first step toward deciding to hire is identifying a gap in the team.
+The first step towards deciding to hire is identifying a gap in the team.
 Gaps come in several forms.
 Commonly, at an early stage in a company's development, it's simply a skill gap.
 For example, your business decides that mobile apps are going to be a key element of your go-to-market strategy, and your founding team has never worked in mobile before.
 Certainly, they could learn and become effective over time, but it would be far more efficient in both the short and long term to hire a senior engineer who has experience in and desire to work on mobile to build and maintain that project.

 Other kinds of gaps include seniority gaps (not enough senior experience to make good decisions, or not enough junior talent to handle less complex tasks), management gaps (one manager responsible for too many people), or subject matter expertise gaps (no one on the team who understands an area of the industry well enough to guide decision-making).

 The other major justification for a hire is to increase total bandwidth on a team.
 These kinds of hires should be aligned with some kind of business objective, or product roadmap, that justifies bringing on a new permanent team member at a given time.

-#### ROLE PRIORITIZATION AND TIMING
+#### Role Prioritization And Timing

 Once you've identified a gap, the next question to ask is when that gap needs to be filled.
 Taking into account the lead time required to get a great hire, when does it make sense to start the hiring process?

-Often though not always the answer is right now!
+There's generally a pressure to hire ASAP.
+Try to fend off that pressure, as it's not always the right answer.
 Every new person you hire adds complexity and overhead to your team.
 Assuming the pain of having the gap isn't severe, if you can get away with a smaller team for another six months and delay the hire, that can be a good idea as it both reduces cost and gives you more time to build a case for the hire.

 Headcount or hiring requests from your team will often have to compete with requests from other teams, so it's useful to develop a common language across your company for discussing how urgent or important a hire is.
-This doesn't have to be very sophisticated; it could be a 0 5 ranking system, where a 0 represents an urgent need, and a 5 a hire that would be nice to have but can wait a few months or quarters before becoming urgent.
+This doesn't have to be very sophisticated; it could be a 0-5 ranking system, where a 0 represents an urgent need, and a 5 a hire that would be nice to have but can wait a few months or quarters before becoming urgent.

-#### BUDGETING FOR NEW HIRES
+#### Budgeting For New Hires

 At an unprofitable startup, you should have a financial model that rationalizes expenses vs. revenue and forecasts roughly how long your current cash on hand will last before you need another fundraising round.
 Most CEOs and CFOs have a deep and intimate understanding of this model; as a tech leader, you won't need to spend nearly as much time with it.